justincarstens/Technical_Assessment_Java_Selenium_JUnit/README.md

 ### Brief

-The product team at Impact has come up with a [simple MVP for an online shop](https://qa-challenge.codesubmit.io).
+The product team at **REDACTED** has come up with a [simple MVP for an online shop](https://qa-challenge.codesubmit.io).
 Help the team get confidence in further development by automatically testing the most critical features of the app by doing the following:

 ### Tasks